Friends-of-Groot-Society/groot-app/README.md

 > Thomas Maestas

 ### Application Overview
-The mission of the app is to organize and persist Groot Fan Club News and Guardians-of-the-Galaxy Events

-#### Purposes
-The mission of the app is to organize and persist Groot Fan Club News and Guardians-of-the-Galaxy Events
+The mission of the app is to organize and persist Groot Fan Club News and Guardians-of-the-Galaxy Events.

 ### Technologies
 | Fx | Tools | URLS |